mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/array1.png" height="80%" width="80%">
 </center>

-Languages like C or Java require that an array's size and data type be specified up front.
+Languages like C and Java require specifying an array's size and data type up front.
 Python's `list` structure is able to circumvent these requirements by storing data as [pointers to the elements' locations in memory](https://docs.python.org/3/faq/design.html#how-are-lists-implemented-in-cpython) (which aren't necessarily next to each other), and automatically resizing the array when space runs out.

 ### Implementation
-We can implement a very basic `Array` class in Python that mimics the core functionality of arrays in C or Java.
+We can implement a very basic `Array` class in Python that mimics the core functionality of arrays in lower-level languages.
 The main restrictions include:
-1. Once we've allocated the space for an array, we can't update it without creating a new array.
+1. Once we've allocated space for an array, we can't get more without creating a new array.
 2. All values in the array must be the same type.

 {% include header-python.html %}